jonas-maratita/terraform-beginner-bootcamp-2023/README.md

 #### Shebang Considerations

-A Shebang (prounced Sha-bang) tells the bash script what program that will interpet the script. eg. `#!/bin/bash`
+A Shebang (prounced Sha-bang) tells the bash script what program that will interpret the script. eg. `#!/bin/bash`

 ChatGPT recommended this format for bash: `#!/usr/bin/env bash`

 - for portability for different OS distributions
 - will search the user's PATH for the bash executable

 https://en.wikipedia.org/wiki/Shebang_(Unix)